ZofiaSamsel/Wine_quality/README.md

 ### 3.1 📊 Statistical Analysis

 - **Skewness Detection**: Utilizing Quantile-Quantile (QQ) plots, we analyze the distribution of wine qualities.
 Where skewness is evident, we apply logarithmic transformations to normalize the data.
+After the first log transformation, we found that not all transformations decrease skewness, so we chose two features from each dataset for a second log transformation.
-- **Outliers Detection**: We employ boxplots and Z-score calculations (with a threshold of 6) to pinpoint outliers.
-This helps in understanding and addressing anomalies in the dataset.
+- **Outlier Detection**: We employ boxplots and Z-score calculations (with a threshold of 6) to pinpoint outliers.
+The reason why we chose a threshold of 6 is that these chemical features do not significantly deviate from the norm (for example, compared to sales data).
+This approach helps in understanding and addressing anomalies in the dataset.
+We only deleted 18 outliers from these two datasets.

 ### 3.2 🛠️ Model Building
 - **Feature Selection**: Through cluster maps and correlation matrices, we explore the relationships between various features and wine quality.
 To avoid multicollinearity, we carefully select only one feature from groups of highly correlated attributes.